Toyota NR engine: 1NR-FBE

 Fitted to the Toyota Etios and Yaris hatchback made in Brazil, available only as a flexfuel, 1.3 litre, with VVT-i.
 Replaced by a flexfuel version of the 1NR-FKE in 2016.

 1NR-FKE

 The 1NR-FKE is a variant of the 1NR-FE introduced in the second quarter of 2014.
-Toyota claims it will have a maximum thermal efficiency of 38 percent.

-Major feature, this 1.3-litre gasoline engine is employing the Atkinson cycle like hybrid-dedicated Toyota engines.
-The maximum torque is lesser, but, this time, the maximum output is not reduced.
+Toyota claims it will have a maximum thermal efficiency of 38 per cent.
+This 1.3-litre petrol engine is employing the Atkinson cycle like hybrid-dedicated Toyota engines.
+The maximum torque is lower, but, this time, the maximum output is not reduced.
 Valves are driven with Variable Valve Timing-intelligent Electric VVT-iE. The intake port has a new shape that generates a strong vertical tumble flow.

 Combustion is improved, and loss reduced.
-Toyota says that with idling stop and other functions, it will lead to fuel efficiency gains of approximately 15 percent.
+Toyota says that with idling stop and other functions, it will lead to fuel efficiency gains of approximately 15 per cent.